changetocoding/PyBeginnersKli/README.md

 ## A well deserved break
 The next course will continue from this point.
-Contact us for more info